392 pages; 212 color illustrations; flexbinder; 21 x 25 cm

 Therefore, we find not just one but several Spains in Mérimée’s oeuvre: the fanciful Spain he imagined before 1830 in Le Théâtre de Clara Gazul; the Spain he discovered for himself and explored during his first trip; the Spain recreated in Les Âmes du Purgatoire and Carmen; the Spain whose past he studied in his scholarly works and whose paintings he copied during his visits to the Prado; and the Spain of Isabel II, whose vicissitudes he reported in his Letters.
 Each has its own flavour and particular interest, but none is a mere compendium of the clichés he was held to have coined.
 This is what this lavishly illustrated book sets out to demonstrate.

-Jean Canavaggio, professor emeritus at the Université Paris Ouest Nanterre, was director of the Casa de Velázquez from 1996 to 2001.
-Prominent among the books he has authored are Cervantes (1987, latest ed.
+Jean Canavaggio (1936–2023) was professor emeritus at the Université Paris Ouest Nanterre, was director of the Casa de Velázquez from 1996 to 2001.
+Prominent among the books he authored are Cervantes (1986, latest ed.
 2015), Cervantes, entre vida y creación (2000), Don Quijote, del libro al mito (2006) and Retornos a Cervantes (2014).
-In addition to serving as editor of Historia de la Literatura española (Barcelona, 1994–95) and contributing to the Don Quixote edited by Francisco Rico, he has edited French translations of Cervantes’s works in prose (2001), a selection of works by Saint Teresa and Saint John of the Cross, and Don Quixote, all published as part of the Bibliothèque de la Pléiade collection He is currently collaborating on an edition of Mérimée’s complete works.
+In addition to serving as editor of Historia de la Literatura española (Barcelona, 1994–95) and contributing to the Don Quixote edited by Francisco Rico, he edited French translations of Cervantes’s works in prose (2001), a selection of works by Saint Teresa and Saint John of the Cross, and Don Quixote, all published as part of the Bibliothèque de la Pléiade collection.
+During his last years he collaborated on an edition of Mérimée’s complete works.